darylknight/boilerplate/README.md

 ## Server & Hosting

--  The site is hosted on [UpCloud](https://upcloud.com/) under the client's own account.
+-  The site is hosted on [UpCloud](https://upcloud.com/) under the client's own account
--  The server is provisioned with [Ploi](https://ploi.io) which handles deployment, security updates, databases & SSL.
+-  The server is provisioned with [Ploi](https://ploi.io) which handles deployment, security updates, databases & SSL

 ### Deployment